 White House to host CEOs for workforce advisory meeting

-Last month, the White House said the chief executives of Apple Inc, Walmart Inc, IBM Corp, Lockheed Martin Corp, Siemens USA, Home Depot Inc, Visa Incand other major companies are joining a 25-member board, co-chaired by adviser Ivanka Trump and Commerce Secretary Wilbur Ross.
+Last month, the White House said the chief executives of Apple, Walmart, IBM, Lockheed Martin, Siemens USA, Home Depot, Visa and other major companies are joining a 25-member board, co-chaired by adviser Ivanka Trump and Commerce Secretary Wilbur Ross.

 The council plans to hold its first meeting Wednesday afternoon at the White House complex, according to a public notice.
 President Donald Trump is expected to attend part of the sessions, a White House official confirmed.
 The meeting, set to last three hours, will be live-streamed.